horizontalsystems/horizontalsystems.github.io/privacy.md

 This app is peer-to-peer.
 It does not depend on any web server or tech support personnel to function.

-It doesn't collect any data whatsoever. the data never leaves your device.
+It doesn't collect any data whatsoever.
+Your data never leaves your device.

 It works everywhere as long as there is internet.